rashmiranganath/New-Bootcamp-/conditions.md

 console.log(price);
 ```
 Answer -

 // 6

 We can nest ternary operators to test multiple conditions.
-Here we are testing two conditions , the first condition is false so the statement which is false expression will get executed , which is `isSenior`  and here its nested ternary operator .The `isSenior' becomes another condition and its value is true so it returns the true statement which is 6.
+Here we are testing two conditions , the first condition is false so the statement which is false expression will get executed, which is `isSenior`  and here its nested ternary operator .The `isSenior' becomes another condition and its value is true so it returns the true statement which is 6.